henne90gen/graphics_playground/README.md

 Lastly, we can combine the blurred image and our original scene again.
 This will yield a subtle bloom effect around bright lights. and also some highlights on surrounding objects.

+### Spot light demo

+- flash light
+- tunnels to explore

 ## Ideas

--   Spot light demo (flash light and tunnels to explore)
 -   Water Demo
 -   Graph Visualization